Corey Seager Player Props: Rangers vs. Orioles

-On Saturday, Corey Seager (.405 batting average in his past 10 games, with four doubles, four home runs, four walks and 16 RBI) and the Texas Rangers play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 4:05 PM ET.
+The Texas Rangers, including Corey Seager and his .684 slugging percentage in past 10 games, including seven extra-base hits but no homers), battle starter Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-In his most recent game, he collected four RBI (going 1-for-4 with a home run and a walk) against the Orioles.
+In his most recent game he had a one-hit performance (1-for-5) against the Orioles.

 Corey Seager Game Info & Props vs. the Orioles